Nova Scotia Highway 104

 Highway 104 in Nova Scotia, Canada, runs from Fort Lawrence at the New Brunswick border near Amherst to River Tillard near St. Peter's.
-Except for the portion on Cape Breton Island between Port Hawkesbury and St. Peter's, it forms the main route of the Trans-Canada Highway across the province.
+Except for the portion on Cape Breton Island between Port Hawkesbury and St. Peter's, it forms the main route of the Trans-Canada Highway (TCH) across the province.

 Highway 104 mostly supplants the former route of Trunk 4.
-In 1970, all sections of Trunk 4 west of New Glasgow were renumbered, although the number was added back in the Mount Thom and Wentworth Valley areas in the 1990s when new alignments of Highway 104 opened to traffic.
+In 1970, all sections of Trunk 4 west of New Glasgow were renumbered, although parts of that highway was restored in later years along bypassed sections as new alignments of Highway 104 opened to traffic.

-The provincial government named the highway the Miners Memorial Highway on 8 September 2008 one month before the 50th anniversary of the Springhill mining disaster of 23 October 1958.
+The provincial government named the highway the Miners Memorial Highway on 8 September 2008, one month before the 50th anniversary of the Springhill mining disaster of 23 October 1958.

 Route description

-View of Cobequid Pass, toll section of Highway 104 through Colchester County.
+View of the Cobequid Pass toll section of Highway 104 through Colchester County.